-123456789 Under existing law, voted ballots, rejected ballots, spoiled ballots, challenge lists, certain records printed on paper of ballots voted by using a mechanical recording device and stubs of ballots used must be deposited in the vaults of the county clerk.
+Under existing law, voted ballots, rejected ballots, spoiled ballots, challenge lists, certain records printed on paper of ballots voted by using a mechanical recording device and stubs of ballots used must be deposited in the vaults of the county clerk.
 The voted ballots are not subject to inspection by anyone, except in cases of a contested election, and then only by the judge, body or board before whom the election is being contested or by the parties to the contest, jointly, pursuant to an order of such judge, body or board.
-(NRS 293.391) Section 2 of this 10 bill clarifies that records printed on paper of ballots voted by using a mechanical 11 recording device also are not subject to inspection by anyone, except in cases of a 12 13 contested election, and then only by the judge, body or board before whom the election is being contested or by the parties to the contest, jointly, pursuant to an 14 order of such judge, body or board.
+(NRS 293.391) Section 2 of this bill clarifies that records printed on paper of ballots voted by using a mechanical recording device also are not subject to inspection by anyone, except in cases of a contested election, and then only by the judge, body or board before whom the election is being contested or by the parties to the contest, jointly, pursuant to an order of such judge, body or board.

-15 Under existing law, if a recount of an election in a county or city that uses a 16 mechanical voting system is demanded, or if a recount of an election affecting more 17 than one county is demanded, an initial recount is done of ballots from 5 percent of 18 the total number of precincts that voted in the election, or at least three precincts

-19 that voted in the election.
-If the initial recount shows a discrepancy of at least 1 20 percent or five votes, whichever is greater, a full recount of all ballots at the 21 22 23 24 25 26 27 28 29 election for the office or ballot question is done.
+Under existing law, if a recount of an election in a county or city that uses a mechanical voting system is demanded, or if a recount of an election affecting more than one county is demanded, an initial recount is done of ballots from 5 percent of the total number of precincts that voted in the election, or at least three precincts that voted in the election.
+If the initial recount shows a discrepancy of at least 1 percent or five votes, whichever is greater, a full recount of all ballots at the election for the office or ballot question is done.
 (NRS 293.404) Section 3 of this bill deletes the provisions requiring the initial recount of 5 percent, or at least three, of the precincts that voted at the election.
 Section 3 provides instead that all recounts must include a count and inspection of all ballots.
-Section 3 further provides that: (1) paper ballots must be recounted by hand; and (2) ballots that were originally tabulated by a mechanical recording device must be retabulated in the same manner.
+Section 3 further provides that all ballots must be recounted in the same manner in which the ballots were originally tabulated.